Furlong2Furlong/ycit-027-assignment/README.md

 **NOTE**: If you do not push your changes to your repository, you will not get the 10%

 **PROBLEMS?**: Please write below this line if you are encountering any problems.
 If you detail your problems here, you will get the 10%.
 Just be sure to push your changes to your forked repository.

+Couldnt figure out how to do the multiple cats on
+2nd attempt, now it works but for some reason I get two cats of the same when I click